nevanscott/uxui0120/_homework/set-up-sketch-tools.md

 Font Recommendations
 --------------------

-There are so so so many fonts to comb through on [Google Fonts][https://fonts.google.com/], so in an effort to make your life easier, here are some to get you started.
-Please install
+There are so so so many fonts to comb through on [Google Fonts](https://fonts.google.com/), so in an effort to make your life easier, here are some to get you started.

 ### UI-friendly Sans